The RSA has today published the report: ‘Talking about data about us: towards a global and local conversation’.

 Such an opportunity would also help develop data rights for groups and employees, as well as individuals.
 Furthermore it could help improve data literacy and the way we discuss, categorise and identify what data about us is being asked for, for what purpose and to whose benefit.

-Literary and language
+Literacy and language

 A common problem when discussing ‘data’ is that the word can often be seen as a catch-all, yet not all data is the same.
 Being able to identify and talk about the type of data we are being asked to share is important to enable meaningful engagement.
 To try and address this we created the ‘Types of Data About Us’ graphic, which we presented to the participants.